-How to Sell an Inherited House
+How to Sell Inherited House

-If you have are wondering how to sell an inherited house, you most likely also went through the loss of a loved one, a family member.
+If you have been wondering how to sell an inherited house, you most likely also went through the loss of a loved one, a family member.
 Most of us, myself included, have a hard time working through the emotional part of losing someone, let alone the cumbersome and time-consuming part of selling a house.

 A seller’s difficulties

 I remember buying a house from an incredible woman, whom I shall call Sally.
 Sally had lost her father many years prior.
 She lived in nearby Redondo Beach with her husband and the house she grew up in, the house she inherited, was in Torrance, not far away.
-Unfortunately, her father's caretakers never left the house once he had passed.
-Instead, these two men stayed in the house rent-free, insisting that they hadn't been paid enough while caring for Sally's father and that the free rental would make up for their lack of payment.
-By the way, they lived in the house rent-free when the father was still living and were paid well for caring for him.
+Unfortunately, her father’s caretakers never left the house once he had passed.
+Instead, these two men stayed in the house rent-free, insisting that they hadn’t been paid enough while caring for Sally’s father and that the free rental would make up for their lack of payment.
+By the way, they lived in the house rent-free when the father was still living and was paid well for caring for him.

 Handling multiple issues